BDIFluky/shroobada_beta/README.md

   - [Container Manager](#container-manager)

 ## Overview & Scope
 **Shroobada** is a modular, customizable, and FOSS-based framework designed to streamline the setup and management of a homelab.
 This solution is structured into distinct stacks, each tailored to a specific purpose.
-Services within each stack run in containers, and their configuration is neatly encapsulated in dedicated YAML files to maintain clarity, consistency, and ease of maintenance.
+Services within each stack run in ;nn containers, and their configuration is neatly encapsulated in dedicated YAML files to maintain clarity, consistency, and ease of maintenance.

 The stacks covered by **Shroobada** are the following: